Gangstar: Gangstar Vegas (2013)

-Gangstar Vegas (also known as Gangstar Vegas: City of Sin and Gangstar Vegas: World of Crime) is an open-world action-adventure video game published by Gameloft and developed by its Montreal-based subsidiary.
+Gangstar Vegas (also known as Gangstar Vegas: City of Sin and Gangstar Vegas: World of Crime) is an open-world action-adventure video game published by Gameloft and developed by its Montreal-based subsidiary (Gameloft Montreal).
 The story revolves around Jason Malone, a skilled mixed martial arts (MMA) fighter who is targeted by mobster Frank Veliano after seemingly knocking out his opponent during a professional match by mistake, in what was supposed to be a fixed round.
 Gangstar Vegas features "open-world" gameplay that gives the player more control over their playing experience and also slight graphical improvements in the cutscenes and gameplay.

 Gangstar: New Orleans (2017)

-Gangstar: New Orleans is an open-world action-adventure video game published by Gameloft and developed by at least one of its subsidiaries for iOS and Android.
+Gangstar: New Orleans is an open-world action-adventure video game published by Gameloft and developed by its subsidiaries Gameloft Montreal for iOS and Android.
 Gameplay is similar to its predecessor; it is set in New Orleans and normally requires a persistent Internet connection to run.
 Vehicles are the same compared to the previous installment but there are a few new cars.
 There are online events that anyone can participate in to win awards.
+The map is greatly enlarged and completely different in its composition compared to Gangstar Vegas.
 There are also many rewards that can be achieved by watching advertisements.

+Gangstar: New York (canceled)

+Gameloft Bucarest worked on a sequel for PC and console; two alpha versions of the game were released on Steam in 2022 and 2023, before the game was cancelled and replaced with Dragon Mania Skyhaven project, a cozy open world, to be released in 2027.